 Lastly, pull apart/unravel the four threads that make up each yarn strand, then trim all your tassels to be the same length.

-And voila!
-Now you can bundle Lammily up nice and warm.
+That’s it!
+Now Lammily can bundle up nice and warm 🙂